Schulze Baking Company Plant: Architecture

 The building is a white terra cotta structure designed by John Ahlschlager in 1914 for the Schulze Baking Company.
 The terra cotta walls were five storeys high.
 The building featured blue lettering, foliated cornice ornamentation, and stringcourses of rosettes.
 The building uses 700 windows grouped to complement the ornamentation's allusion to themes of nature and purity.
 The ornamentation is considered abstract, Sullivanesque and modern.
 The company used Apron conveyor manufactured by the Jeffrey Manufacturing Company of Columbus, Ohio.
 A lengthy low industrial complex extends northward behind the main five-story building.

 The structure has a flat concrete slab floor with four-way reinforcement designed to support 300 psi.
 The dimensions of the building 298 ft 4 in by 160 ft and it is composed of floor space segmented into 17 ft 6 in by 20 ft.
 The second floor is 9 in thick except in the 7 ft 6 in square surrounding each column where it is 14 in thick.

 As of late 2008, the building was showing signs of wear, disrepair, and neglect.
 At least one terra cotta cornice was missing, and the building had numerous walkway coverings to protect passersby from falling debris such as further terra cotta loss.
-One side wall was propped up with wood beams at 45 degree angles.
+One side wall was propped up with wood beams at 45-degree angles.
 In addition, the building had some graffiti markings.
-However, developer Ghian Foreman stated in February 2016 that the rehabilitation of the former Schulze Baking Company plant into a data center, to be called the Midway Technology Center, was on schedule for operation in 2017.
+However, developer Ghian Foreman stated in February 2016 that the rehabilitation of the former Plant into a data center, to be called the Midway Technology Center, was on schedule for operation in 2017.
 The adaptive reuse project allegedly involved the investment of more than $130 million.
+However, Foreman sold the building in 2021, before rehabilitating the building, and its future remains uncertain.